Structuring Patent Licensing Agreements: Avoiding Litigation, Allocating Risk, and Maximizing Patent Value

 This CLE course will prepare IP counsel to craft patent licenses by reviewing key clauses and licensing in joint development projects.
 The panel will outline best practices for structuring the agreement to avoid litigation, allocate risk, and maximize patent value.

 - Patent prosecution

 The panel will review these and other key issues:

 - What are the key contract terms to include in patent licensing agreements?

-- What factors must be considered to structure a patent license to avoid or minimize litigation?
+- What factors must be considered to avoid or minimize litigation?